Automated Website Testing Before A/B Testing: How to Find the $50K Button

 - Fresh eyes

 The math is simple.
-If you have obvious UX issues—and most websites do—a UX audit finds them immediately.
+If you have obvious UX issues—and most websites do—website usability testing finds them immediately.
 You fix them.
 You see results.
 Then, once your foundation is solid, you run A/B tests to optimize further.

 A/B testing finds the best shade of blue.
-UX audits find out you've been using red.
+Automated website testing finds out you've been using red.

 The AI-powered shortcut